AtmolanderMimi/basm/book/src/meta-instructions.md

 ### `COPC` (Copy Conservatively)

-It would have been useful in the fibonacci program that we just wrote if we could have copied the value of `Ab` to `Ac` without having to explicitly use a temporary `Atmp`, right?
+It would have been useful in the Fibonacci program that we just wrote if we could have copied the value of `Ab` to `Ac` without having to explicitly use a temporary `Atmp`, right?
 We can made an instruction for that!
 This meta-instruction is called `COPC` for "copy conservatively".
 In this context, being conservative means that this instruction does not consume its inputs,